 The Kinesiology curriculum prepares undergraduate students with the skills necessary to enter professional occupations in the multi-faceted human movement industry.
 Additionally, it provides students with the knowledge base, experiences, and preparation for admission to graduate and health profession educational programs.
 The Kinesiology curriculum strives to mentor and prepare students who plan to engage in careers in the fitness and wellness industry, health sciences and research.
 The climate of the Kinesiology program promotes inclusivity, intellectual inquiry, and service to Jacksonville University, the Jacksonville, Florida community, the region, and the profession.
 The Kinesiology curriculum is engaging and challenging.
 The faculty provide an environment that promotes incorporation of a theoretical knowledge base and applications of that knowledge to meaningful real-life situations, including acquisition of skills needed for assessment of health status, movement efficiency, injury prevention and optimal performance outcomes.

-The Kinesiology Program is dedicated to developing lifelong learners committed to personal and professional excellence.
-The following ideals are emphasized throughout the Major:
+The Kinesiology Program is dedicated to developing and mentoring lifelong learners committed to personal and professional growth, ethics, and excellence.
+The professional climate of the program promotes the following:

-- Provision of a challenging and reflective learning environment focused on academic distinction,
+- ·a challenging and reflective learning environment focused on academic distinction and integrity

-- Promotion of physically active lifestyles and sound nutritional practices,
+- ·safe and healthy physically active lifestyles and sound nutritional practices,

 The Department of Kinesiology is a new and important component of the School of Applied Health Sciences in the Brooks Rehabilitation College of Healthcare Sciences at Jacksonville University.
 We are committed to accomplishing the School’s mission “to prepare healthcare professionals for careers defined by excellence in practice, community service, and lifelong professional development.
 Teaching, research, and community engagement serve as our core values.”